Assessing survival models by interval testing with Poisson-binomial distributions: Application

 An overall p-value for the fitted exponential model is also of interest.
 For the transformed Fisher test statistic, there are $I=43$ intervals, and our test statistic was computed as $-2\sum_{j=1}^{I}log(U_j)=81.84$, giving a p-value of 0.607.
 For the PAVSI test statistic, there are $I=43$ intervals.
 From Figure \ref{fig:1}, we can read off that $T_{pavsi}=4$ (as there are 3 individual rejections and 1 Bonferroni rejection).
 This gives us an overall midpoint p-value of 0.114.
-(These test statistics should be used with caution.
-In Appendix \ref{sim}, the test statistics are shown to be highly conservative when using the censor interval approach.)
+(These test statistics should be used with caution as our simulation indicated that they are somewhat conservative in practice.)